 After all, shouting and yelling can never be a good thing.

 Excessive anger, however, is considered unlawful in Islam because it causes resentment and confrontation.

 There is a hadith that advises you to dissolve your anger within three days and be the bigger person by initiating conversation and forgiveness.

 A man came to the Prophet and he said, “Advise me.”
 The Prophet, peace and blessings be upon him, said, “Do not be angry.”
 The man repeated his request and the Prophet said, “Do not be angry.” ~Bukhari Hadith 5765

 Heal the Hatred

 Patience is one of the best virtues a Muslim can have.
-We are all tested in some form or manner through good and bad times.
+We are all tested in some way or another through good and bad times.

-If, for example, someone persists in doing something you asked them not to, exercise patience and believe in the faith of Allah so you are able to come through these moments without uttering unkind words, adverse reactions or getting angry.
+If, for example, someone persists in doing something you asked them not to, exercise patience and believe in the faith of Allah so you are able to come through these moments without uttering unkind words, having adverse reactions, or getting angry.